facebook/openzl/doc/mkdocs/doc/sddl/alignment-padding.md

 # Alignment and Padding

-*Chapter 6 - Layout constraints*
+*Chapter 8 - Explicit control of memory layout*

-Binary formats often have specific alignment and padding requirements.
-This can mirror hardware requirements, that prefer to start at aligned addresses, or formats that enforce fixed record sizes.
-This chapter explains how SDDL describes these layout constraints.
-For end-to-end examples, reference the [coverage map entry for `align_up`](real-formats.md#coverage-align-up) and the rows covering [`pad_to`](real-formats.md#coverage-pad-to) and [`pad_align`](real-formats.md#coverage-pad-align).
+Binary formats often require precise alignment rules and padding.
+This chapter covers SDDL's constructs for controlling layout at the field and record level: field alignment with `align(n)`, record padding with `pad_to` and `pad_align`, and alignment verification with `expect_aligned`.

+For a foundational overview of SDDL language elements like records, types, and modifiers, see the [Language Elements Overview](core-concepts.md#language-elements-overview).

 ---